AstraZeneca's Imfinzi combination fails advanced lung cancer study

 (Reuters) - AstraZeneca said on Wednesday a combination treatment including its lung cancer drug Imfinzi failed to extend the lives of patients with advanced non-small cell lung cancer (NSCLC) and high levels of gene mutations.

-The clinical trial, called NEPTUNE, was testing Imfinzi along with FDA-approved tremelimumab and comparing the combination to platinum-based chemotherapy to treat patients whose cancer had spread to other parts of the body.
+The clinical trial, called NEPTUNE, was testing Imfinzi along with tremelimumab and comparing the combination to platinum-based chemotherapy to treat patients whose cancer had spread to other parts of the body.

 London-listed AstraZeneca said though the trial involved a wide range of patients, the primary group being tested had high levels of mutations in their DNA.